Tempel 1: NEXT mission

 On February 15, NASA scientists identified the crater formed by Deep Impact in images from Stardust.
 The crater is estimated to be 150 m in diameter and has a bright mound in the center likely created when material from the impact fell back into the crater.
 Energy of impactor According to NASA "The impactor delivers 19 Gigajoules (that's 4.8 tons of TNT) of kinetic energy to excavate the crater.
 This kinetic energy is generated by the combination of the mass of the impactor (370 kg; 816 lbs) and its velocity when it impacts (~10.2 km/s)".
 According to NASA, "The energy from the impact will excavate a crater approximately 100m wide and 28m deep".

 The geometry of the flyby allowed investigators to obtain considerably more three-dimensional information about the nucleus from stereo pairs of images than during Deep Impacts encounter.
 Scientists were able to quickly spot locations where an elevated flow-like formation of icy material on the comet's surface receded due to sublimation between encounters.

+A study published in 2026 investigated an extensive smooth terrain approximately 2.5 km long located near the south pole of the nucleus.
+The authors proposed that this feature may have formed through the gravitational flow of surface materials following a period of enhanced cometary activity in the recent past, and suggested that it is connected to other smooth regions on the nucleus.
+The study also quantified the progressive erosion of this terrain caused by sublimation processes since its formation.

+From Rizos et al. 2026.
+Simulation of gravitational flow on the nucleus of 9P/Tempel 1.

+From Rizos et al. 2026.Final simulation of gravitational flow on the nucleus of 9P/Tempel 1.